Skip to content

 gcloud CLIControlled inventory, policy inspection, and validation commands

-Security Command Center (concept)Centralized misconfiguration and exposure signal aggregation
+Security Command CenterCentralized misconfiguration and exposure signal aggregation across your org

-Cloud Asset Inventory (concept)Asset ownership, IAM, and configuration relationship mapping
+Cloud Asset InventoryAsset ownership, IAM bindings, and configuration relationship mapping

 Cloud LoggingAudit event review and control verification

-Cloud MonitoringOperational signal and alerting alignment
+Cloud MonitoringOperational signal and alerting configuration

 SIEM export pipelineCross-domain correlation and long-term incident analysis

-Assessment sequence
+Assessment sequence that works in practice:

-1. Pull asset and IAM inventory.
+1. Pull your asset and IAM inventory using Cloud Asset Inventory or gcloud

-2. Compare against baseline checklist controls.
+2. Compare current state against your baseline checklist controls

-3. Score gaps by risk priority.
+3. Score gaps by risk priority using the matrix above

-4. Validate findings with service owners.
+4. Validate findings with actual service owners before assuming the finding is a problem

-5. Plan phased remediation with rollback readiness.
+5. Plan phased remediation with rollback readiness for changes that could affect production

-IAM hardening controls
+IAM hardening controls:

-• Scope role assignments at the lowest practical resource level
+• Scope role assignments at the lowest practical resource level (project or resource, not organization where avoidable)

 IAM CheckWhat to Look ForAction

-Direct user privilege grantsIndividual high-privilege bindingsMigrate to managed groups with approval workflow
+Direct user privilege grantsIndividual high-privilege bindings to specific usersMigrate to managed groups with an approval workflow

-Logging baseline controls
+Logging baseline controls:

-• Protect log integrity with access controls and separation of duties
+• Protect log integrity with access controls and separation of duties between teams that generate logs and those who could modify them

-• Monitor for logging pipeline failures and dropped events
+• Monitor for logging pipeline failures and dropped events — a silent logging failure is worse than a noisy one

 SignalInterpretationFollow-up